This Mandarin Chicken is a healthier take on your favourite takeout dish. Plus, it has the most delicious sauce ever!

 Mandarin sauce

-- Orange – you can technically use orange juice, but it will increase the calorie count.
+- Juiced orange – you can use store-bought orange juice, but it will increase the calorie count.

 - Cornstarch – arrowroot or potato starch are good swaps for cornstarch.